arslansaeed009/Personal-Portfolio/README.md

 # Personal-Portfolio
-A responsive personal portfolio website built with HTML, CSS, and Bootstrap, showcasing my skills, projects, and experience as a frontend developer.
+A responsive personal portfolio website built with HTML, CSS, JavaScript, and Bootstrap, showcasing my skills, projects, and experience as a frontend developer.
 ## Features
 - **Responsive Design:** The portfolio is fully responsive, providing a great user experience on all devices, from desktops to mobile phones.
 - **Clean Layout:** A clean and modern layout to highlight content effectively.